opennorth/opennorth.ca/_posts/2016-08-18-taking-ownership-of-the-open-government-action-plan-canadians-need-to-work-together.md

 Our joint proposal set out three goals as part of its vision: first, to co-develop commitments for the action plan (mission accomplished!); secondly, to co-implement the commitments laid out by the government (we’ll soon have a first meeting with the government to develop the modalities of the engagement mechanisms); and thirdly, to co-assess their performance.

 But what does it all mean in practical terms?
-How do we go about about fostering dialogue on open governance issues between government and civil society members in a concrete and efficient way?
+How do we go about fostering dialogue on open governance issues between government and civil society members in a concrete and efficient way?
 If we look to other OGP members, it’s unsurprising that a multitude of different collaboration models and approaches have been adopted -- yet they all face similar challenges.

 From promoting open governance beyond a core group of activists to balancing the trade-off between public interests and government priorities, these mechanisms have a demanding road ahead.
 But one thing is clear: such an engagement mechanism is useful for both government and civil society.